mburakerman/tureng-api/README.md

 # Tureng API
 > Unofficial The Tureng Dictionary JSON API

-This is Unofficial The Tureng Dictionary JSON API where you can search English & Turkish words by typing /api/:word Made with node.js https://tureng.com
+This is Unofficial The Tureng Dictionary JSON API where you can search English & Turkish words<br>
+Made with node.js https://tureng.com

 ## 🕹️ Usage